Darkle/feed-me-up-scotty-docker/README.md

 - This is a dockerised version of [feed-me-up-scotty](https://feed-me-up-scotty.vincenttunru.com)
 - It also runs a static server to serve up the feeds (using [serve](https://github.com/vercel/serve)).
 Default port is `8111`

-- If you would like to be notified if feed building failed, you can run the `docker run` or `podman run` with the extra arg of `-e HEALTHCHECK_IO_URL=https://foo` with `https://foo` being the https://healthchecks.io check URL.
+- If you would like to be notified if feed building failed, you can run the `docker run` or `podman run` with the extra arg of `-e HEALTHCHECK_IO_URL=https://foo` with `https://foo` being the https://healthchecks.io check URL that you create.

 - Run with: